ebullient/campaign-notes/pc-logs/log-1498-10-highharvestide.md

 tags: [ timeline, events/pc ]
 ---
 # Highharvestide 1498:
+<span class='ob-timelines' data-class='player' data-date='1498-10-00-00' data-title="Highharvestide fair">A celebration.
+A new friend? </span>

 A fair!
 Phandalin packed to the gills with folks of all kinds, including lots of dwarves from nearby Axeholm.